Securing the Electric Vehicle Charging Infrastructure: Back-end Protocols: Charger to third party operators

 \subsection{OpenADR}

-Open Automated Demand Response (OpenADR)\footnote{Smart Charging Webinar: Rolf Bienert \& guests, {\bf Meet OpenADR} - \url{https://youtu.be/9EG0HmHmjV0}.} is an open information exchange model for distributed energy resources (DERs).
+Open Automated Demand Response (OpenADR)~\cite{bienert2020meet} is an open information exchange model for distributed energy resources (DERs).
 Their model typically relies on a gateway device, or aggregator to translate utility Demand Response (DR) and DER requirements into specific device behaviours.

 OpenADR mandates the usage of TLS for mutual authentication, message integrity and confidentiality.
 This may be an issue for devices that have been already manufactured with limited resources (e.g. insufficient computing power or communication bandwidth).
 Moreover, their model specifically requires the usage of a PKI, where trusted certificate authorities (CAs)\footnote{More information on CAs in Section~\ref{sec:pki}.} sign certificates for each and all nodes, and authentication is achieved using those certificates.